 - feeling as if one might be “coming down with something”

 - a return of specific recent symptoms

 - a recurrence of much older symptoms.

 The sequence that characterizes a healing crisis is:

 - stabilized improvement.

 A healing crisis is typically short.
 It may last a few hours at the end of the day and be gone by morning.
-Or it might last a day or even two.
-It will not usually be longer than that unless a more imposing healing approach (such as fasting) is being used by someone with chronic illness (hopefully with proper supervision).
+Or it might last a day or maybe two.
+It will not usually be longer than that unless a more strenuous healing approach (such as fasting) is being used by someone with chronic illness (hopefully with proper supervision).